The Society of Hospital Pharmacists of Australia

-The Society of Hospital Pharmacists of Australia (SHPA) is a professional association.
+Advanced Pharmacy Australia (AdPha), formerly The Society of Hospital Pharmacists of Australia (SHPA), is a professional association.

 Membership mostly comprises hospital pharmacists, but is open to pharmacy technicians and pharmacy students.
 The organisation aims to support and provide professional development to its members and be an advocate for improved medicines management in policy and practice.
 The society also produces various publications, including the Journal of Pharmacy Practice and Research (JPPR).